zwbetz-gh/zwbetz/content/blog/copy-command-line-output-to-the-clipboard-on-mac-and-windows/index.md

 ---
-title: "Copy command line output to the clipboard on Mac and Windows"
+title: "Copy Command Line Output to the Clipboard on Mac and Windows"
 date: 2018-10-12T20:07:57-05:00
 publishdate: 2018-10-12
 draft: false